Drops of food colour swirl on the surface of milk when a toothpick

 If we love each other like Jesus loves us, then we will be like swirling

-colours that attract our eyes.
-And others will then be attracted
+colours that attract us.
+And others will be attracted to Jesus and

 We are God's Children: